osisoft/AVEVA-Adapter/shared-content/management/secrets.md

 # Secrets

-Adapter Framework-based edge systems use secrets when authenticating with sources and destinations.
-All secrets are encrypted and stored in the management_secrets.json file and can be referenced by using their ID in other configurations' protected field (e.g. "clientSecret" : "{{Secret#2}}").
+PI Adapters use secrets when authenticating with sources and destinations.
+All secrets are encrypted and stored in the `management_secrets.json` file and are referenced by using their ID in other configurations' protected fields (e.g. "clientSecret" : "{{Secret#2}}").

 ## Configure secrets